FlipAttack: Jailbreak LLMs via Flipping: Experiment

-{\textbf{Stealthiness of Flipped Prompt.}} We then assess the stealthiness of FlipAttack compared to other baselines.
+{\textbf{Stealthiness of Flipped Prompt.}} In this paper, we refer to stealthiness as a high PPL on the guard models, as their task is to classify harmful and harmless prompts.
+We then assess the stealthiness of FlipAttack compared to other baselines.
 Since we cannot access the model weights, gradients, or embeddings of closed-source LLMs, we conduct verification experiments on the open-source models, i.e., 3 LLMs and 4 guard LLMs, using perplexity as the evaluation metric.
 We report the detailed results in Section \ref{sec:stealthiness}.
 Lower perplexity indicates a better understanding by the guard models of the concealed harmful prompt, making them easier to detect and vice versa.
 For the baselines, some methods directly include the original harmful prompts or modify only a few characters (e.g., GCG \citep{GCG}, AutoDAN \citep{AutoDAN_ICLR24}, COLD-Attack \citep{Cold_attack}, GPTFUZZER \cite{GPTFUZZER}, DeepInception \cite{DeepInception}, PromptAttack \cite{PromptAttack}), making them easily detectable by guard models.
 Their stealthiness is similar to that of the original harmful prompt, labeled as ``origin'' in Table \ref{tab:stealthiness}.
 Other baseline methods, such as SelfCipher, ArtPrompt, and ReNeLLM, use cipher encoding, art word writing, and an ensemble of translation and rewriting to conceal the harmfulness.
 In contrast, our method conceals the harmfulness by simply flipping the prompt.
 As shown in Table \ref{tab:stealthiness}, the results are as follows.
 1) The original harmful prompts have a relatively low average perplexity, i.e., 49.90, and can be easily understood and detected by guard models.
 2) The stealthiness of artistic words or simple ciphers like Caesar cipher and Morse code is limited due to their low perplexity.
-3) The flipped harmful prompt has the highest perplexity, i.e., 809.67, indicating that guard models are unfamiliar with them.
-Therefore, the flipped prompt successfully bypasses the guard models.
+3) The flipped harmful prompt has the highest perplexity, indicating that guard models are unfamiliar with them.
+Thus, the flipped prompt successfully bypasses the guard models.